rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 **Build Systems to Fail Fast**

 The more directly we can link a bug to the source, the more quickly we can reproduce the problem and resolve the issue.
-An approach to achieve this is to Fail Fast = failiing immediately and visibly.
+An approach to achieve this is to Fail Fast = failing immediately and visibly.

 - crashing at startup when there is config errors.
 - input validation.
-- throw error from external service instead of surpressing it.
+- throw error from external service instead of suppressing it.
-- throw exception when changes in data structure causes dependants to be unusable.
+- throw exception when changes in data structure causes dependents to be unusable.
 - throw exception when data structure is corrupted instead of propagating the corruption.
 - assert key invariants before and after complex logic.

 This does not mean crashing the system, but to highlight problems as close to the source as possible.
 A typical flow could be to handle issues by a global exception handler that reports to engineers while failing gracefully for the end users.
-The handler can even log the exception, and aggregate it to show engineers the problem in a visualised manner to facilitate debugging.
+The handler can even log the exception, and aggregate it to show engineers the problem in a visualized manner to facilitate debugging.

 **Relentlessly Automate Mechanical Tasks**